isaacaddis/ROV2015/README.md

 Members:

 1. Isaac A.
-2. Coleman
+2. Coleman C.
 3. Dylan F.
 4. Christopher M.
 5. Angel B.
 6. Uialii C.
-7. Tobenna Ubachuckwu
+7. Tobenna U.
-8. Christian Barrera
+8. Christian B.
-9.

 Challenge: Construct an underwater submarine vehicle to do different tasks..

 Such as...